-At GCSE in the years 2013 to 2014, for which data are available, performance has been above the national average for maintained schools.
-In the sixth form, A-level results in the years 2013 to 2014 have been in line with the national average for sixth formers in maintained schools.
+At GCSE in the years 2013 to 2015, performance has been above the national average for maintained schools.

+In the sixth form, A-level results in the years 2013 to 2015 have been in line with the national average for sixth formers in maintained schools.